-SEN teachers may work with individuals who are physically disabled, sensory impaired (i.e. deaf/blind), have speech and language difficulties such as dyslexia, have a mental disability such as autism, are emotionally vulnerable, have behavioural difficulties or have a combination of these disabilities.
-An SEN teacher may also work with gifted and talented individuals.
+SEN teachers may work with individuals who have physical disabilities, sensory impairments (i.e. hearing or visual), speech and language difficulties, learning difficulties such as dyslexia, conditions such as autism, social, emotional and mental health needs, or have a combination of these difficulties.

 A key aspect of working in this field is identifying individual needs and being responsible for creating a safe, stimulating and supportive learning environment.

 Typical work activities

 The work of a SEN teacher is often challenging and varied and may involve: